 Size –You need to determine what capacity you currently need and

 determine your future needs.
-It doesn’t make sense to buy a safe that is
+It doesn’t make sense to buy a safe that

-as jewelry, collectables, documents, family photos, etc.
+valuables such as jewelry, collectables, documents, family photos, etc.

 Locks -The standard lock that is used on most gunsafes is a Sargent &